European shares kick off 2021 with rally on Brexit and vaccine optimism

 (Reuters) -European shares rallied in the first trading session of the year on Monday, as a landmark Brexit trade deal and coronavirus vaccination campaigns across the continent bolstered expectations of a strong economic rebound.

-The pan-regional STOXX 600 index gained 1.1% to touch fresh February 2020 highs, with economically sensitive mining and travel & leisure stocks jumping more than 3%.
+The pan-regional STOXX 600 index gained 0.7% to touch fresh February 2020 highs, with economically sensitive mining jumping more than 3%.

 Global stocks hit record highs, with the STOXX 600 recovering about 50% from its March 2020 trough as investors pinned their hopes on coronavirus vaccines to fuel a speedy economic bounceback.